miho/VRL-Documentation/vrl-studio/defining-a-workflow.md

 ## Executing the final Workflow ##

-The final workflowflow executes the following methods:
+The final workflow executes the following methods:

 	Counter counter1 = new Counter()
 	counter1.reset()